-Virginia Rappe was a woman many would not know of today but in 1921 she was headline news: she had allegedly been killed by Roscoe “Fatty” Arbuckle.
+Virginia Rappe is a name many would not know today, but in 1921 she was headline news: she had allegedly been killed by Roscoe “Fatty” Arbuckle.
 But who was Virginia to the public before her death made headlines?
 The Day the Laughter Stopped by David Yallop dedicated a little under a page to a biography on Virginia:

 Virginia Rappe was actually born Virginia Caroline Rapp on July 7th, 1891, to Mabel Rapp, who was 17 or 18, in Chicago.
 Her father is unknown.
 Mabel was a part time chorus girl and model (and theorized to have been a prostitute or escort) who made headlines at least three times in Chicago papers.
-The first time as on December 23, 1892 when Mabel was locked in the Veteran’s Protective Association and Ebert’s restaurant building by a janitor after she refused to walk through a saloon.
+Her first brush with the press took plan on December 23, 1892 when Mabel was locked in the Veteran’s Protective Association and Ebert’s restaurant building by a janitor after she refused to walk through a saloon.

-The second time Mabel made the papers was after she had been shot by Eva Bennett after attempting to speak to Joseph Culbertson in 1893.
+The second time Mabel made the papers was after she had been shot by Eva Bennett for attempting to speak to Joseph Culbertson in 1893.
 The full story follows:

 Finally, on March 8, 1898, Mabel was accused of whipping a dressmaker and owing her money along with an associate.
 Again, the story follows: